gbowerman/functions/vmshutdown/readme.md

 AZURE_TENANT_ID

 Optional:
-RESOURCE_GROUP (only shutdown VMs in this resrouce group)
+RESOURCE_GROUP (only shutdown VMs in this resource group)